Jayraj1729/okAPI/README.md

 # Installation

-First you need to run HotHost Web Server.
+First you need to run ok-API Web Server.
 Web-server itself, when will be started, will give you clear guide how to add agents via own Web UI.

 You can use any host with public IP.
 You are responsible for setting up HTTPS.